Dame×Prince

-Dame×Prince, also known as DamePri (ダメプリ, Damepuri), was a Japanese otome visual novel created by NHN PlayArt.
+Dame×Prince, also known as DamePri (ダメプリ, Damepuri), is a Japanese otome game created by NHN PlayArt.
 It was released in Japan on March 31, 2016, for Android and iOS devices.
 An anime television series adaptation produced by Studio Flad, titled Dame×Prince Anime Caravan, aired from January 10 to March 28, 2018.

+Plot

+Living peacefully despite her poverty, Ani Inako is suddenly attacked by the neighboring militaristic nation of Mildonia.
+The king is injured and difference in national power is stark, putting the country in a critical situation.
+Her mother sent her to Selenpharen, a religious nation that is rivals with Mildonia.
+Armed with a caravan filled with Inako's specialties and using the strategy map given to her by her mother, she sets out for each country, where a love story between Ani and eccentric princes unfolds.